thurti/NLGAMap/docs/configuration.md

 The choropleth data keys must match the ids from `baseLayer` GeoJSON.

-To make a region "striped", provide the value as object and set `pattern: 'striped'`. (example below)
+To make a region "striped", provide the value as object and set `pattern: 'striped'`. (example below) You can use any pattern which is defined in `defs.patterns`.

 If the data contains multiple objects, the data is assumed to be a timeline where the object key is used as time reference.